dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }
 ```

-It is possible to specify assertions on a primary constructor, just like
+It is possible to specify assertions on a declaring constructor, just like
 the ones that we can specify in the initializer list of a regular
 constructor: